katforrest/katforrest.github.io/_posts/2024-10-01-Neural Networks.md

 My code and the dataset are available on [GitHub](https://github.com/katforrest/Statistics-Fundamentals).

-The iris dataset is great for experimentation.
+This iris[^1] dataset is great for experimentation.
 This dataset classifies observations into one of three species of iris based on four features.
 Here is a quick visualization of the four features in this data.
 Clear patterns are immediately visible.
 <div align="center">
   <img src="https://raw.githubusercontent.com/katforrest/katforrest.github.io/master/assets/img/Neural_Multi_iris_1.jpg" alt="Fig 1" width="80%">
 </div>